Kira Barton

 Kira L. Barton is an American mechanical engineer whose research concerns the applications of control theory to the coordination of multi-agent and autonomous robot systems, including in additive manufacturing.
 Her work has also involved the development of a digital twin framework for smart manufacturing.
 She is a professor of mechanical engineering, professor of robots, and Miller Faculty Scholar at the University of Michigan.

 Education and career

-Barton majored in mechanical engineering at the University of Colorado, graduating in 2001.
+She graduated from the University of Colorado Boulder in 2001 where she majored in mechanical engineering.
 She continued her studies at the University of Illinois Urbana-Champaign, where she received a master's degree in 2006 and completed her Ph.D. in 2010, under the supervision of Andrew G. Alleyne.

-She joined the University of Michigan as an assistant professor of mechanical engineering in 2011.
+She joined the University of Michigan as an assistant professor of mechanical engineering in 2011.She is currently a professor in the robotics and mechanical department of the University of Michigan.
+She is the associate director of the automotive research center, which is a center that specializes in the modeling and simulation of civilian and military ground systems.